grnet/eidas-keycloak-extension/README.md

 # Installation

 Download the latest release jar from the releases page.
 Then deploy it in keycloak by copying it at folder:
-- Before Keyckloak version 18.0.1 into `KEYCLOAK_HOME/standalone/deployments/`
+- Before Keycloak version 18.0.1 into `KEYCLOAK_HOME/standalone/deployments/`
 - 18.0.1 and higher into `KEYCLOAK_HOME/providers/`

 See the keycloak [documentation](https://www.keycloak.org/server/configuration-provider) for the configuring providers.